-- 1Caltrain Peninsula Corridor.
-This vision for implementing Blended Service was included in the2Revised 2012 Business Plan that the CHSRA Board adopted in April 2012 for the California High-2Caltrain California California California Desire - 3 Speed Rail System (CHSRA 2012a). - 4 The JPB and CHSRA are committed to advancing a blended system concept.
-In 2013, the JPB and - 5 CHSRA signed a Memorandum of Understanding (MOU) to this effect.
-This local vision was - developed with stakeholders interested in the corridor.
-The blended system would remain substantially within the existing Caltrain right-of-way (ROW) and accommodate future high-speed - substantially within the existing Caltrain right-of-way (ROW) and accommodate future high-speed rail and modernized Caltrain service by primarily utilizing the existing track configuration. - a rail and modernized Caltrain service by primarily utilizing the existing track configuration. - 9 Based on the blended system vision, the Caltrain Peninsula Corridor has been designated to receive 10 an initial investment of Proposition 1A bond funds that would benefit Caltrain's modernization 11 program and HSR.
-The JPB, CHSRA and seven other San Francisco Bay Area agencies (City and 12 County of San Francisco, San Francisco County Transportation Authority, Transbay Joint Powers 13 Authority, San Mateo County Transportation Authority, Santa Clara Valley Transportation Authority, 14 City of San Jose, and MTC) have approved an MOU (High Speed Rail Early Investment Strategy for a 15 Blended System in the San Francisco to San Jose Segment known as the Peninsula Corridor of the 16 Statewide High-Speed Rail System) to pursue shared use of the corridor between San Jose and San 17 Francisco to provide Blended Service of both Caltrain commuter rail service and HSR intercity 18 service (JPB 2012).
-The MOU includes agency and funding commitments toward making an initial 19 investment of approximately \$1.5 billion in the corridor for purchasing and installing an advanced 20 signal system, electrifying the rail line from San Francisco to San Jose, and purchasing electrified 21 rolling stock for Caltrain.
-The MOU also conceptually outlines potential additional improvements 22 (i.e., "Core Capacity" projects1) needed beyond the first incremental investment to accommodate 23 Blended Service in the corridor. - 24 Corridor improvements identified in the MOU include the following: - Advanced Signal System (commonly referred to as CBOSS PTC or CBOSS): This project (currently being installed, including a new fiber optic backbone) will increase the operating performance of the current signal system, improve the efficiency of at-grade crossing warning functions, and automatically stop a train when there is violation of safe operating parameters.
-This project, which includes implementation of safety improvements mandated by federal law, is scheduled to be operational by 2015 as mandated by the Federal Railroad Administration (FRA). - Corridor Electrification: The JPB decided to prepare this new EIR for the corridor electrification due to the changes in existing conditions2 that have occurred along the corridor since the prior EIR analyses was conducted, to update the environmental analysis, and to update the cumulative analysis of Blended Service and other cumulative developments along the corridor.
-Completion of a new EIR will also allow public agencies, stakeholders, the public and
+This vision for implementing Blended Service was included in the Revised 2012 Business Plan that the CHSRA Board adopted in April 2012 for the California High-Speed Rail System (CHSRA 2012a). - The JPB and CHSRA are committed to advancing a blended system concept.
+In 2013, the JPB and CHSRA signed a Memorandum of Understanding (MOU) to this effect.
+This local vision was developed with stakeholders interested in the corridor.
+The blended system would remain substantially within the existing Caltrain right-of-way (ROW) and accommodate future high-speed rail and modernized Caltrain service by primarily utilizing the existing track configuration.
+It is important to note that "accommodating" future HSR means in the context of the Proposed Project providing the electrical infrastructure compatible with HSR and not precluding HSR. - Based on the blended system vision, the Caltrain Peninsula Corridor has been designated to receive an initial investment of Proposition 1A bond funds that would benefit Caltrain's modernization program and HSR.
+The JPB, CHSRA and seven other San Francisco Bay Area agencies (City and County of San Francisco, San Francisco County Transportation Authority, Transbay Joint Powers Authority, San Mateo County Transportation Authority, Santa Clara Valley Transportation Authority, City of San Jose, and MTC) have approved an MOU (High Speed Rail Early Investment Strategy for a Blended System in the San Francisco to San Jose Segment known as the Peninsula Corridor of the Statewide High-Speed Rail System) to pursue shared use of the corridor between San Jose and San Francisco to provide Blended Service of both Caltrain commuter rail service and HSR intercity service (JPB 2012).
+The MOU includes agency and funding commitments toward making an initial investment of approximately \$1.5 billion in the corridor for purchasing and installing an advanced signal system, electrifying the rail line from San Francisco to San Jose, and purchasing electrified rolling stock for Caltrain.
+The MOU also conceptually outlines potential additional improvements (i.e., "Core Capacity" projects1) needed beyond the first incremental investment to accommodate Blended Service in the corridor. - Corridor improvements identified in the MOU include the following: - Advanced Signal System (commonly referred to as CBOSS PTC or CBOSS): This project (currently being installed, including a new fiber optic backbone) will increase the operating performance of the current signal system, improve the efficiency of at-grade crossing warning functions, and automatically stop a train when there is violation of safe operating parameters.
+This project, which includes implementation of safety improvements mandated by federal law, is scheduled to be operational by 2015 as mandated by the Federal Railroad Administration (FRA).

 1 "Core Capacity" projects (as described in the nine-party MOU) consist of needed upgrades to stations, tunnel, bridges, potential passing tracks, other track modifications, and rail crossing improvements, including selected grade separations, and will be required to accommodate the mixed traffic capacity requirements of high-speed rail service and commuter services on the Caltrain corridor.
 The specific Core Capacity projects have not been identified or defined at this time.
 These projects will be identified in future discussions and evaluations between CHSRA and the JPB.
 Core Capacity projects would be subject to separate, project-level environmental evaluation by the implementing agency.
+Core Capacity projects do not include the TJPA Downtown Extension/Transbay Transit Center project, which is an approved and environmentally cleared independent project.